 According to congressional testimony, Democrats celebrated that the whipping campaign enabled them to “head off Congress from making the negroes voters.”
 One legislator stated, “We are licking them in our part of the State and if we keep on we can lick them all by next year, and none of them can vote.”

-Similar developments occurred in .
+Similar developments occurred in other southern states.
 Reconstruction officials were able to protect black voting rights for a few years, but as federal authority declined in the region in the early 1870s, southern whites’ pushback against voting rights re-emerged and targeted African Americans.

 The 15th Amendment, ratified in 1870 partially as a response to southern states’ suppression of the black vote, declared that “the right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.”
 Nevertheless, states found a variety of creative ways to deny black men the right to vote.